lfenzo/ml-solar-sao-paulo/README.md

 This repository contains the implementation of the scientific project *Multi-ensemble Machine Learning based approach for Short-term Solar Radiation Forecasting*.

-The objective of this project was to emply Machine Leaning techniques in order to obtain models capable of forecasting solar radiation 60 minutes in the future from meteorological records such as temperature, humidity, precipitation, etc, obtained in meteorological stations in the State of São Pualo, Brazil.
+The objective of this project was to employ Machine Leaning techniques in order to obtain models capable of forecasting solar radiation 60 minutes in the future from meteorological records such as temperature, humidity, precipitation, etc, obtained in meteorological stations in the State of São Paulo, Brazil.
 The top-left image below depicts the data collection sites in the area of study.

 <table>
     <tr>